Discrete signature varieties: Preliminaries

 The vector space $\polyd$ has a basis of non-constant monomials.
 These are identified with $\MS_d$.
-We abuse notation and refer to a multiset $I \in \MS_d$ as a monomial in the variables $X_1, \dots, X_d$.
-For example, we identify the monomial $X_1^2X_2$ with the multiset $\mathtt{112}$.
-This abuse of notation extends to the evaluation of a monomial, thus writing $\mathtt{112}(y_1, y_2, y_3) = y_1^2y_2$.
-To distinguish elements of the alphabet $\MS_d$ and scalars in $\mathbb{Z}$, we use typewritter typeset for multisets.
-The alphabet $\MS_d$ graded, with degree given by the polynomial degree of the associated monic polynomial, or equivalently by the set size.
-Given any $h\geq 1$ we use the shorthand notation $\polydh:=(\polyd)^{\leq h} $.
+We abuse notation and refer to a multiset $p \in \MS_d$ as a monomial in the variables $X_1, \dots, X_d$.
+For example, we identify the monomial $X_1^2X_2$ with the multiset $[112]$.
+This abuse of notation extends to the evaluation of a monomial, thus writing $[112](y_1, y_2, y_3) = y_1^2y_2$.
+The alphabet $\MS_d$ is graded, with degree given by the polynomial degree of the associated monic polynomial, or equivalently by the set size.
+Given any $h\geq 0$ we use the notation $\polydh:=(\polyd)^{\leq h} $.